sudoxabit/nebula-strike/README.md

 By using this script, you acknowledge and agree to these terms and conditions.
 Any actions taken using this tool are your sole responsibility.

+Important Note for Option 2: Please be aware that due to redirects implemented by either Google or the target WordPress site, this option may sometimes generate false positive results.
+Always manually verify the findings to ensure accuracy.

 **Nebula Strike Usage Guide:**

 Nebula Strike is a Python-based penetration testing tool for WordPress websites, offering features like brute-forcing, registration exploitation, subdomain gathering, and SQL injection detection.